bioexcel/cwl-engine-guide/docs/full_cwl_implementation/toil.md

 * [Toil documentation](https://toil.readthedocs.io/en/latest/)
 * [Toil Gitter channel](https://gitter.im/bd2k-genomics-toil/Lobby)

 Toil is a highly customisable workflow engine, written purely in python.
 It is a client side workflow engine only.
 It has multiple plugins which allow it to submit and control workflows.
-Whilst some plugins are fully supported by the developers, others are considered to principally be community supported (including the toil plugin).
+Whilst some plugins are fully supported by the developers, others are considered to principally be community supported (including the cwl plugin).
 Through these plugins toil provides a single interface to access many different backends.

 ## Documentation